dancju/dancju.github.io/_posts/2015-07-27-ml-regularization.md

 title: "Machine learning: regularization"
 ---

-This post is a lecture note about regularization.
+This is a lecture note about regularization.

 ## Overfitting